W0BBLEMASTER/PRJ_SANDBREAK/README.md

 # SANDBREAK: Your Personal Android CLI Powerhouse 🚀

 Tired of Android's file system restrictions?
-Bored and want to turn your UserLAnd environment into a dedicated terminal for ADB operations and deep Android file system access?
+Bored and want to turn your (*HOPEFULLY* ReTerminal, Termux, NeoTerm, ">_", Terminus, and others in DEBUG...)
+UserLAnd environment into a dedicated terminal for ADB operations and deep Android file system access?
 SANDBREAK is a personal project designed to transform your UserLAnd setup into a lean, mean, CLI machine.

 ## ✨ What is SANDBREAK?